IDCI-Consulting/IDCIGraphQLClientBundle/README.md

 Simple Query builder
 --------------------

-The client use a query builder which simplify the formatting of the graphql query.
+The client use a query builder which simplify the formatting of the graphql query:

 ```php
 <?php